since56k/FarmVoyage/README.md

 # Farm Voyage
-Find local farms, vineyards, ecolodges before you plan your next roadtrip
+An app that improves your next roadtrip by finding local farms, vineyards, ecolodges along the way.
+Currently only works in Italy.

 ## Team
 * Gabriele Dolfi